What is a Local Citation?

 Tier 4

-Sites with low domain authority that you’ve probably never heard of.
+Sites with low domain authority that you may not know exist.
 Examples:

 1. IGotBiz.com